 Most people will be aware of Milos’ existence only quite recently with the explosion of social media.
 Famed for its unique rock formations and hard-to-reach beaches, Milos’ landscape is unlike anywhere else found in the Cyclades.
 Its popularity has exploded so much so that figuring out where to stay in Milos can at times be tricky.

-Its lunar landscape is where the infamous marble was used in creating Venus de Milo, the armless Greek goddess of Aphrodite.
-Its also quickly becoming one of the best places to visit, not only in Greece but in Europe.
+Milos’ lunar landscape is where the infamous marble was used in creating Venus de Milo, the armless Greek goddess of Aphrodite.
+It’s also quickly becoming one of the best places to visit, not only in Greece but in Europe.
 It’s an island that has an excellent culinary scene, great cocktail bars, and over 30+ beaches.